Fusion1013/AvasarVault/00 - Building Avasar/Cosmology/Cosmology Overview.md

 **Corresponding Plane:** The Shadow Plane **Appearance:** Pure Black

 The first moon of Avasar, closest to the planet.
-The Dark Moon is seen only by the absence of stars in the night sky where it rests, or when it passes in front of Junon.
+The Dark Moon is seen only by the absence of stars in the night sky where it rests, or when it passes in front of its larger twin Junon.
 It is said to drive people to madness with its endless mysteries.
 ##### Junon (Vibrant)
 **Corresponding Plane:** The Vibrant Plane **Appearance:** White

 The second moon of Avasar, furthest from the planet.
 The White Moon which maintains steady tides.
+It is the largest of the two moons.
 ### Outer Planets
 #### Epistos (Knowledge, 7.69 AU)
 **Corresponding Plane:** [[Gnosis, Plane of Knowledge]]